Ash plant bugs

 Damage caused by ash plant bugs

-This feeding can create tiny yellow spots on the leaves that can merge into each other and make the leaves appear blotchy.
+- This feeding can create tiny yellow spots on the leaves that can merge into each other and make the leaves appear blotchy.

-Leaves may wilt, turn brown and appear scorched.
+- Leaves may wilt, turn brown and appear scorched.
 The leaves may also twist and look deformed.

-Damaged leaves can remain on the tree until the fall season.
+- Damaged leaves can remain on the tree until the fall season.
 Damage due to the ash plant bug should not cause leaves to fall in the spring.

-If leaves are falling in the spring it is usually caused by the plant disease ash anthracnose or stressful environmental conditions.
+- If leaves are falling in the spring it is usually caused by the plant disease ash anthracnose or stressful environmental conditions.

-How to protect your garden from ash plant bugs
+How to protect your trees

+- Insecticidal soap is a low risk pesticide that can be effective against the nymphs.
 Spray has to come in direct contact with the nymphs to be effective.

-Repeat applications might be needed.
+- Repeat applications of pyrethrins and insecticidal soap might be needed.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Remember, the label is the law.

-Reviewed in 2018
+Reviewed in 2019